Print a list of what needs to happen in the next few days to make arrangements for your loved one

 Loss Of A Parent

 Losing a parent is never easy, even if they have lived a good, long life.
 It’s the ending of many life chapters, memories made and an unconditional love that’s difficult to let go of.
-If you were especially close to your parent, the idea that you can no longer talk with them is hard to process.
+If you were especially close to your parent, the idea that you can no longer talk with them after the loss of your parent is hard to process.
 Perhaps you spoke daily and still asked for advice?
-The lifeline is no longer there and you will miss this time of sharing, love and attention.
+The lifeline is no longer there and you will miss this time of sharing, love, and attention.

 A parent that passes unexpectedly can create all kinds of questions about your future.
 How will I survive without my mother or father?
-What will my new life be like?
+What will my new life be like after the loss of your parent?
 And realizations that they won’t be there for significant events like perhaps your wedding or the birth of a newborn child.
-No matter the circumstances, we would be honored to walk beside you through the coming days, weeks and months.
+No matter the circumstances, we would be honored to walk beside you through the coming days, weeks, and months.

-Many older people have a plan in place for their burial arrangements.
+Many older people have a plan in place for the burial arrangements after the loss of their parent.
 They have contracted with a funeral home and made all the tough decisions ahead of time so their children do not have to suffer through all the details.
 This information can likely be found with their Last Will and Testament.
 If this is true for you, count your blessings as they have saved you a lot of time and tears by being proactive about their service and burial.

 The next decision will be about whether to hold their service at a church.
 If they attended a church regularly, then by all means, contact them and let them know that your parent has passed.
 Getting on their schedule for a special service will be something to consider when determining the visitation at the funeral home.
 Both events happen pretty close to each other, so once the dates and times are decided you can then focus on the funeral planning details and getting the word out.
 Remember, if there are other siblings or a remaining spouse, it is best to hold a family meeting and discuss all these decisions together.
 You are all grieving the loss so there are a lot of emotions swirling around and everyone deals with grief differently.
 Being patient with each other will be key.
 And giving everyone a voice will help make the plans even better and allow each person to feel they were a part of the final goodbye.